ceejbot/economics-of-package-management/slides.md

 ---

-[ show a short video of a demo ]

----

-# [fit] no, __don't rely__ on entropic yet
+# [fit] no, __don't use__ entropic yet

 ^ The project is only a month old.
-It's not ready for anybody but people on the bleeding edge to use yet, but it's self-hosting already.
+It's not ready for anybody but people developing it to use yet.

 ---